Xilinx/PYNQ/docs/source/11_python_package.rst

-The ``Pynq`` (Python Productivity for Zynq) Platform
+The ``Pynq`` (Python Productivity for Zynq) Package
 ======================================================

-This section describes the ``pynq`` (**Py**\thon Productivity for **Zy**\nq) Platform - specifically the preloaded SDCard contents and how the SDCard is tied to the PYNQ-Z1 platform.
+This section describes the ``pynq`` (**Py**\thon Productivity for **Zy**\nq) package - specifically the preloaded SDCard contents and how the SDCard is tied to the PYNQ-Z1 platform.

-After powering the board with the Pynq image on the SDCard in place, the board will boot into Linux.
-Python3 is installed with Jupyter Notebook support and the Pynq Python Package.
-With the pynq package, users can access FPGA fabric overlays from Python.
+After powering the board with the SDCard in place, the board will boot into Linux.
+Python3 is installed with Jupyter Notebook support.
+The Python package `pynq` allows users to access FPGA fabric overlays from Python.

 Some preinstalled features of this Linux image include: